 Dan has also operated his own Supply Nation certified advisory practice (and as a partner in another group) over recent years, with a particular focus on evaluations and reviews, planning, native title, and commissioned research.
 As a volunteer, Dan has been vice president of the Mental Illness Fellowship of SA, and co-founder of the Mental Health Coalition of SA.
 Dan’s detailed professional background can be accessed on the LinkedIn website.

 Geoff has a long history in management of start-up and early expansion investment funds.
 Funds he led have invested successfully in Defence, IT, agtech, biotechnology, manufacturing and distribution sectors.
 The funds’ exits include sales to listed billion-dollar companies on the New York, Tokyo, and Hong Kong stock exchanges.
 He is a current Fellow, and former state council member, of the Australian Institute of Company Directors.

 Geoff has a Master of Business Administration (MBA), a First Class Honours Degree in Electronics Engineering, and a Bachelor Degree in Information Technology.
 He is currently a private investor in, and director of, three early stage companies, and consults on mergers and acquisitions.

-The Innovator in Residence holds one-on-one sessions with innovators as part of the Business Innovation Program.
+The IiR holds one-on-one sessions with innovators as part of the BIP.
 BIP participants will be put in touch with the relevant IiR as they progress through the program.